google/encrypted-bigquery-client/README.md

 ![status: inactive](https://img.shields.io/badge/status-inactive-red.svg)

 This project is no longer actively developed or maintained.
+For similar work, see how to use [Customer managed encryption keys with BigQuery](https://cloud.google.com/bigquery/docs/customer-managed-encryption).

 # encrypted-bigquery-client